* Upcoming seminar *

 14 December 2020

 The development of a safe and effective COVID-19 vaccine will represent a significant triumph.
 Yet, perhaps counter-intuitively, this could raise rather complex ethical questions and challenges for other COVID-19 vaccine clinical trials.
 For instance, if a vaccine were to be authorized for emergency use, would it be unethical for vaccine trials to continue to employ placebo control arms?
 If not, should trial participants be discouraged from withdrawing from trials and accessing authorized vaccines?
 What methodological approaches should be used to generate evidence on COVID-19 vaccines after interim results for vaccines are available and vaccines are authorized or approved for use outside of clinical trials?
 This seminar will explore the ethical implications of promising COVID-19 vaccine candidates for vaccine research in 2021.
+It was chaired by Ross Upshur, and featured contributions from Joe Millum, Dorcas Kamuya and Beatriz Thome.

 View this seminar in full screen